SafeBreach-Labs/SimpleBITSServer/README.md

 > Start-BitsTransfer -TransferType Upload -Source C:\temp\to_upload.txt -Destination http://127.0.0.1/to_upload.txt -DisplayName TEST
 ```

-## Prerequisites

-### Server
-* Python 2.7

-### Client
-* Must run on a Windows OS to use the Microsoft Windows BITS Service.
-  * Ports to other OSs or protocol mimics might exist, please inform us if you do find
-* A BITS client, preferably PowerShell's Start-BitsTransfer.
-Alternatively:
-  * Windows' built in utility - bitsadmin.exe (deprecated)
-  * Any program implementing the required interfaces as described on [MSDN](https://msdn.microsoft.com/en-us/library/windows/desktop/aa362820(v=vs.85).aspx)

 ## Authors

 **Dor Azouri** - *Initial work*

-See also the list of [contributors](https://github.com/SafeBreach-Labs/SimpleBITSServer/graphs/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-BSD 3-Clause
+[WTFPL](http://www.wtfpl.net/) - do What the Fuck You Want To Public License